🇳🇬

 Key Benefits

-Valid for 1-2 years, renewable
+Valid up to 2 years, renewable

-Family members can apply as dependents
+Family members can apply for dependent CERPAC

-📋 Requirements (11)
+📋 Requirements (8)

 • Valid passport with at least 6 months validity

-• Contract of employment
+• Letter of employment from Nigerian company

-• Educational qualifications and certifications
+• Educational qualifications (may require NABTEB validation)

 📝 Application Process